-PSVT is a rapid heart rate condition characterized by episodes of supraventricular tachycardia, or SVT, that start and stop without warning.
-Episodes of SVT are often experienced by patients with symptoms including palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, lightheadedness or dizziness, fainting and anxiety.
+On October 23, 2023, we submitted the New Drug Application, or NDA, to the U.S. Food and Drug Administration, or FDA, seeking approval to sell and market etripamil for the treatment of paroxysmal supraventricular tachycardia, or PSVT.
+PSVT is a condition characterized by an abnormality in the electrical system of the heart causing patients to have unexpected, often severely symptomatic episodes of rapid heart rate.
+Patients experiencing episodes of supraventricular tachycardia, or SVT, often experience symptoms including palpitations, sweating, chest pressure or pain, shortness of breath, sudden onset of fatigue, lightheadedness or dizziness, fainting and anxiety.
 Calcium channel blockers have long been approved for the treatment of PSVT as well as other cardiac conditions.
-Calcium channel blockers available in oral form are frequently used prophylactically to control the frequency and duration of future episodes of SVT.
+Calcium channel blockers available in oral form are sometimes used prophylactically to attempt to control the frequency and duration of future episodes of SVT.
 For treatment of episodes of SVT, approved calcium channel blockers are administered intravenously under medical supervision, usually in the emergency department.
-The combination of convenient nasal-spray delivery, rapid-onset and short duration of action of etripamil has the potential to shift the current treatment paradigm for episodes of SVT away from the burdensome and costly emergency department setting.
-If approved, we believe that etripamil will be the first self-administered therapy for the rapid termination of episodes of SVT wherever and whenever they occur.
+We believe the combination of convenient nasal-spray delivery and rapid-onset of etripamil has the potential to shift the current treatment paradigm for episodes of SVT away from the burdensome and costly emergency department setting.